 Teeth Grinding in Maryborough

 Do you often wake up with a headache or sore jaw?
 If you tend to clench or grind your teeth, you may be suffering from bruxism, a condition where excessive tension is placed on your teeth and jaw muscles.
 Bruxism commonly occurs during sleep, making it difficult to stop on your own.
 In fact, about one in six people experience this issue, with most being women.
-Without treatment, teeth grinding can lead to several complications.

 Common Symptoms of Bruxism